 “We had found ten or twelve holes which we had to stitch one at a time, and we had to remove some parts of the intestine.”

-“Children can suffer bowel obstructions, infections and piercing of the intestine if they swallow multiple magnets, as the magnets can lock together through the walls of the intestine,” a warning from the Australian Competition and Consumer Commission says.
+“Children can suffer bowel obstructions, infections and piercing of the intestine if they swallow multiple magnets, as the magnets can lock together through the walls of the intestine,” Guidelines from the Australian Competition and Consumer Commission says.
 “To avoid serious illness and death it is vital to have the ingested magnets removed quickly.
 Usually surgery is required to remove the magnets, and sometimes sections of the intestine require removal.”